 - Be a TANF/AFDC (cash aid) recipient.

 To apply to CARE, complete the CARE and EOPS sections of the EOPS Application.
-Make sure to click the ‘Submit Form’ button at the bottom of the application after answering all of the required questions that have a red asterisk (*) next to them.
+Make sure to click the ‘Submit Form’ button at the end of the application.

 CARE Benefits & Services include:

-Our introduction will give you the information you’ll need to know so you can receive all of the financial and support services CARE offers.
+Our CARE orientation will provide the information needed to receive the financial and support services that CARE has to offer.

-You will get to work with wonderful and thoughtful CARE counselors who are familiar with the different demands of being a single head of household.
-They can give you advice that is based on your needs and previous experience.
+You will have the opportunity to work with wonderful and thoughtful CARE counselors who are familiar with the different demands of being single, head of household.
+CARE counselors can provide guidance that is based on your needs and previous experiences.

-Our counselors and staff create engaging workshops and support group meetings to aid your success in areas such as career development, professional advancement, education, and how to transfer to a four-year university.
+Our counselors and staff create engaging workshops and support group meetings to aid your success in areas such as academics, career development, professional advancement and transfer.